-Discharges from the four major wastewater treatment plants in the valley represent the vast majority of flow in the LVW (Clark County Water Reclamation District, City of Las Vegas Water Pollution and Control Facility, City of Henderson Water Reclamation Facilities, and City of North Las Vegas Water Reclamation Facility).
-Outfalls from groundwater treatment plants (NERT, American Pacific Corporation [AMPAC], and TIMET) join the channel conveying treated wastewater from the City of Henderson, entering LVW above Pabco Weir (indicated as combined treated wastewater inflow on Figure 4).
-The remaining flow in the LVW comes from Duck Creek and the C-1 channel, as well as non-point sources including urban and stormwater runoff and shallow groundwater discharge.
-It is expected that portions of LVW are below the groundwater, which cause infiltration (loss) of the surface water.
-This condition is dynamic and changes depending on a wide variety of variables including, but not limited to, increases in flow rates from the wastewater treatment plants due to increased land development, diurnal fluctuations in wastewater flows, and seasonal fluctuations of the groundwater table.
+Discharges from the four major wastewater treatment plants in the valley represent the vast majority of anthropogenic flow in the LVW (Clark County Water Reclamation District, City of Las Vegas Water Pollution and Control Facility, City of Henderson Water Reclamation Facilities, and City of North Las Vegas Water Reclamation Facility).
+Outfalls from groundwater treatment plants (NERT, American Pacific Corporation, and Titanium Metals Corporation [TIMET]) and the TIMET non-contact cooling water discharge join the channel conveying treated wastewater from the City of Henderson, entering LVW above Pabco Road Weir.
+The remaining flow in the LVW comes from other sources such as Duck Creek and the C-1 Channel, as well as non-point sources including urban and stormwater runoff and shallow groundwater discharge.
+It is expected that some reaches of the LVW are above the groundwater table and, therefore, receive groundwater discharge.
+Other reaches of the LVW are above the groundwater table, which cause infiltration (loss) of the surface water.
+This condition is dynamic and changes depending on a wide variety of variables including, but not limited to, increases in flow rates from the wastewater flows, seasonal fluctuations of the groundwater table and occasional episodes of precipitation in the LVW drainage area.